active CEO Podcast #12 Kate Palmer Changing the Game

 - Sport providing the health of local communities.

-- Ensuring young children learn and develop the basic movement fundamentals.
+- Ensuring young children learn the basic movement fundamentals.

 - What inspired her to become a sport administrator.

-- First impressions, on day one, when she took the reigns as CEO of Sport Australia.
+- Taking the reigns as CEO of Sport Australia.

 - Transitioning from being a CEO of employees to leading a whole industry.